Emotional dance between two people at a wedding ceremony

 What is your budget?

-Most DJ pricing is done by the number of hours in the package.
-If you have a rough idea how many hours you’ll need the DJ, we can give you a good estimate of how much the DJ package will be.
-We do a 5-hour package for 1195.
-Then overtime is 150 an hour past that 5 Hour package.
-Many DJ companies offer a lot more services than just DJ.
-At DJ Cutt Entertainment, we have the ability to do elegant lighting, photo booth, and videography.
-Our package price really depends on what services you are looking for.
-It’s a good idea to get a price sheet of all the pricing before you sign your contract so there is no confusion.
+Most DJ pricing is based on the number of hours in your package.
+If you have a rough idea of how many hours you will need, we can give you a solid estimate.
+DJ Cutt Entertainment offers a 5-hour package starting at $1,195, with overtime billed at $150 per hour past that.
+Many of our packages also include event lighting, a photo booth, and videography.
+It is always a good idea to get a full price sheet before you sign your contract so there is no confusion.

 What kind of music do you want for your wedding ceremony?

 The ceremony is usually about 20 to 40 minutes once the service starts.
-Most DJ companies will play background music as your guests are seated.
-It’s a good idea to communicate with them what type of background music you would like to be played during this time.
-This is also a good time to tell them who will need to be mic’d up for the ceremony.
-Let them know if you would like wireless mics or lapel mics for the service.
-This is a good time to bring up if anyone is giving any special speeches or if you will be holding a candle lighting or sand pouring ceremony.
+Most DJ companies will play background music as your guests are being seated, so it is a good idea to communicate what type of music you would like during this time.
+This is also a good time to discuss who will need to be mic'd up for the ceremony, whether you prefer wireless handheld mics or lapel mics, and whether anyone will be giving special speeches or if you will be holding a candle lighting or sand pouring ceremony.

 What about Cocktail and Bridal introductions?